We installed a beehive!

 Not typically.
 To produce enough honey for consumption, the OH would have to grow to 3 to 4 times its size, with the addition of more boxes where the honey bees store honey.
 The primary purpose of an OH is simply to share with the public the experience of seeing honey bees close up,” in person” and in their natural environment.

 What do you do when you take the hive to have it cleaned?

-When we do a thorough cleaning (which is ++not++ what we did last week) all of the frames (the wooden structures on which honey bees build comb) are removed from the OH and placed in a "regular" hive for a day or so.
+When we do a thorough cleaning, all of the frames (the wooden structures on which honey bees build comb) are removed from the OH and placed in a "regular" hive for a day or so.
 The OH is then thoroughly cleaned inside and out.

 We take the time to carefully scrub the plexiglass of any wax, propolis, and other buildups which is always created by honey bees.

 After a day or so, the honey bees are placed back in the OH to get them ready for reinstallation in the store.

 Where do the dead bees go?